lubuntu-team/manual/source/2/2.4/2.4.1/ARK.rst

 Customizing
 -----------
 To acess your prefrences :menuselection:`Settings --> Prefrences`.
 To show files in the associated program press the :guilabel:`Open file with associted application` radio button.
 To preivew with internal previewer press the :guilabel:`Preview file with internal previewer` radio button.
+To have a warning when creating a zip file with AES encryption check the :guilabel:`Show a warning when creating zip files with AES encrpytion` checkbox.

+The :guilabel:`Extraction Settings` tab has optoiins for extracting files.
+To open the destinatation folder after extraction check the :guilabel:`Open destination folder after extraction` checkbox.
+To close ARK after extraction check the :guilabel:`Close ARK after extraction` checkbox.

 How to launch
 -------------